Alaqian/resume-builder/README.md

 # resume-builder
+This app will build a customized resume based on the job description.
 ## App Description

 - The UI will use lists and checkboxes to select what content should be in the resume